NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 DMD = Dynamic Mode Decomposition

-The main objective of this letter is to think about DMD from the perspective of an individual pixel (or sensor.)
+The main objective of this letter is to think about DMD from the perspective of an individual pixel (or sensor) and clarify what DMD can and can't do.

 ## Adjacency (in space)

-The ordering of the input vector data elements does not affect the correct output of the algorithm.
+The ordering of the input vector elements does not affect the correct output of the algorithm.
 If the input is an image, the grid of pixels can be stacked by columns, stacked by rows, or even assigned a pseudo-random order, as long as this is done consistently for each